Arriving at the airport

 If you are planning to stay in a hotel, you can:

 - Take a taxi.
-Oregon Taxi is a popular service because, if you reserve by calling in advance, you can get a 20% discount.
+Eugene Taxi Cab & Shuttle Transportation is a popular service because, if you reserve by calling in advance, you can get a 20% discount.

-- Use Omnishuttle, a van service that is not too expensive.
+- Use HUB Airport Shuttle, a van service that is not too expensive.

 - Some hotels also provide free shuttle service from the airport.
 Please ask the hotel before you arrive to arrange transportation.